scionproto/scion/code_of_conduct.md

 Reports should be directed to the community leaders at <conduct@scion.org>.
-If, for any reason you are uncomfortable reaching out to the community leaders, or if you are one of the community leaders and cannot resolve the issue, please email the SCION Association's CEO at <luzius.cameron@scion.org>.
+If, for any reason you are uncomfortable reaching out to the community leaders, or if you are one of the community leaders and cannot resolve the issue, please email either of the SCION Association's CEOs: <luzius.cameron@scion.org> or <nic@scion.org>.
+(Luzius Cameron is not a member of the SCION technical committee implementation.)

 All complaints will be reviewed and investigated promptly and fairly.